-James is a Senior Associate within Mercer's investment consulting practice, with over 10 years' experience advising public and private sector pension schemes on all aspects of investment strategy, implementation and monitoring.
-James has a BA (Hons) in Politics, Philosophy and Economics from the University of Manchester, and is a Fellow of the Institute and Faculty of Actuaries.
+Sandy is an Associate within Mercer's investment business, with over 5 years' experience working with predominantly public sector pension schemes on all aspects of investment strategy, implementation and monitoring.
+Sandy has a Masters in Chemistry from the University of Durham and is a CFA Charterholder.